-The final pretrial conference/change of plea hearing is scheduled for [DATE] at 9:30 am in Courtroom 16-B, Carl B. Stokes United States Courthouse, 801 West Superior Avenue, Cleveland, Ohio.
+The final pretrial conference/change of plea hearing is scheduled for [DATE] at 2:00 pm in Courtroom 16-B, Carl B. Stokes United States Courthouse, 801 West Superior Avenue, Cleveland, Ohio.
 All trial counsel must be present at the final pretrial conference.
+Additionally, the Defendant must be present as well unless the Court orders otherwise.